 You must have a health and safety policy.
 If you have five or more employees it must be a written document.
-Written or not, the same principles apply and you have to show your commitment to manage risks and meet legal duties – and help others in your business do the same.
-This article explains how to draw up a good policy and what to put in it.
+Written or not the same principles apply and you have to show your commitment to manage risks and meet legal duties – and help others in your business do the same.
+This article explains how to draw up a good policy, what to put in it.
 There are other relevant articles in this section you should also read.

 Your health and safety policy will be unique to your business, so think about any issues your business faces.
 For example, do you use machinery, deal with food or use hazardous materials?
 You might want to appoint a “competent person” to help you.
 You can also get advice from the Health and Safety Executive (HSE).
 Trade associations may also help and support you.

 This identifies who will undertake risk assessments, make inspections and ensure safety.
-Larger businesses may need diagrams or charts to show responsibilities of managers, supervisors and employees.
-The duties of the competent person should be mentioned here.
-Include the name of the first aid officer(s), fire officers and anyone else who has designated responsibilities for any health and safety issues.arrangements (details of what you will do in practice and how you will eliminate or reduce risks)
+Larger businesses may need diagrams or charts to show responsibilities of managers, supervisors employees etc. The duties of the competent person should be mentioned here.
+Include the name of the first aid officer(s), fire officers and any one else who has designated responsibilities for any health and safety issues.

 Specific tasks can be delegated and the names and exact responsibility undertaken should be recorded (for example, a named first aid officer, the name of the person in charge of maintaining equipment etc).
 List safe plant and equipment and keep safety certificates etc readily available.
 Safe handling and disposal of waste and packaging must also be outlined.
 You might want to include recycling etc and should look at Duport’s How to write and environmental policy.
-Your company should identify when and where induction training on health and safety will be provided, plus specific jobs requiring training.
+Your company should identify when and where induction training on health and safety will be provided, plus specific jobs requiring training etc.

 Of course accidents happen.
-First aid and work-related ill health must be recorded, as well as the location of the first aid box ( and who the appointed first aider is).
-There should be space to record accidents and cases of work-related ill health in an accident book as well as who is responsible for recording accidents.
+First aid and work related ill health must be recorded and the location of the first aid box must be recorded ( and who the appointed first aider is) There should be space to record accidents and cases of work related ill health in an accident book as well as who is responsible for recording accidents.

-Also consider emergency procedures, how often they are checked and who is responsible for them.
+Also consider emergency procedures - fire and evacuation and how often they are checked and who is responsible for them.
 Your premises must meet certain fire-safety standards.
-You need to consider escape routes to safety, fire-resistant doors, fire fighting equipment and fire alarms.
+You need to consider escape routes to safety, fire-resistant door, fire fighting equipment, fire alarms etc.

-The information you provide as a result of your risk assessment should be pitched appropriately for your employees, so you must take into consideration the level of training, knowledge and experience.
+The information you provide as a result of your risk assessment should be pitched appropriately for our employees, so you must take into consideration the level of training, knowledge and experience.
 The information must be able to be clearly understood by everyone, and if employees have very little English, for example, you can provide translations or clear symbols or diagrams.